needle-mirror/com.unity.ui.builder/Documentation~/index.md

 # UI Builder

-UI Builder lets you visually create and edit user interfaces using UIElements, UXML, and USS.
+The **UI Builder** lets you visually create and edit UXML and USS UI assets for **UIElements**.
+Once the package is installed, the UI Builder window can be opened via the **Window > UI > UI Builder** menu, or double-clicking on a `.uxml` asset in the Project Browser.

 ## Overview